How Cost of Delay Helps Make Better Investment Decisions

 An example case

-Let’s say that you have this new feature fleshed out and ready for development.
-The senior developer that you worked with indicated about 2 humanweeks in initial development, before review and corrections.
+Let’s consider a new feature that’s ready for development.
+The developers have indicated about 6 humanweeks in initial development, excluding review and corrections.

-Two freelance developers are currently available to work on this feature for $100 an hour.
+Two developers are currently available to work on this feature for $100 an hour.

 1. One developer working solo, the other doing code review,